Table of Contents

 - During the S phase of interphase, the chromosomes are duplicated in order to make sure that each daughter cell will receive one copy of every chromosome.

-Stages Of Mitosis
+Four Stages Of Mitosis

 While the process of mitosis is variable among living organisms, the fundamental actions of separation are highly conserved in eukaryotes.
 Mitosis, although a continuous process, is typically divided into four stages: prophase, metaphase, anaphase, and telophase.